InsightDataScience/pegasus/README.md

 * `ec2fetch` - fetch the hostnames and Public DNS of nodes in the AWS cluster
 * `ec2install` - install a technology on the cluster
 * `ec2service` - start and stop a service on the cluster
+* `ec2ssh` - SSH into a specific node in your AWS cluster
 * `ec2terminate` - terminate a cluster

 # Table of Contents